-Owning your own motorcycle is a thrilling experience, especially in San Francisco, CA. It’s warm, usually sunny, and there are wide stretches of open highways to enjoy.
+Owning your own motorcycle is a thrilling experience, especially in San Francisco, CA. It’s warm, usually sunny, and there are vast stretches of open highways to enjoy.
 I am San Francisco’s injury lawyer, Michael Ehline.
 Below I will cover one of the best methods possible to avoid motorcycle accidents, safety classes!

 People over 21 years old don’t have to have riding skills before they start riding.
 You may want to use your motorcycle safely, but avoiding a California motorcycle accident is challenging without the proper education.